taskworld/impure/README.md

 ```

 It does not access any global variable.
-Instead, the `console` object is injected into the IO.
+Instead, the `console` object is injected into the callback function in `IO.create`.

 ### A pure function